 Careers Guidance Support and Information

-At Holmesdale, if you want to talk to someone in school about careers, then either contact our Careers Advisers: Ms Hamilton, Mr Carney or Mr Smout (for sixth form entry): alternatively, visit the library to borrow a book on your chosen career, get help with writing CVs or job interviews, get information about universities or gap years and get help with writing your UCAS application, and lots more.
+At Holmesdale, if you want to talk to someone in school about careers, then either contact our Careers Advisers: Ms Hamilton or Mrs Butler (for sixth form entry): alternatively, visit the library to borrow a book on your chosen career, get help with writing CVs or job interviews, get information about universities or gap years and get help with writing your UCAS application, and lots more.
 Including KMPF which brings together the schools, Colleges and Universities across Kent and Medway to raise aspirations and attainment.

 Ms Hamilton, our Careers Adviser, writes: